pydanny/pydanny-event-notes/PyConPL2012/five_years_of_pycon_pl.rst

 .. note:: I'm translating this entire talk from Polish.

-.. note:: I don't speak Polish
+.. note:: I don't speak Polish.

+.. note:: Actually, I do know how to say "Thanks"

 Introduction
 =============